RevLogical/React-Deploy/README.md

 There will be only two required tasks, and multiple optional tasks.
 You will have 72 hours, from the point that you receive the email with the link to this repository to complete the required tasks and as many optional tasks as you can manage.

+Before beginning, fork this repository to your personal GitHub.
 After completing each task, create a commit with an appropriate commit message.
+When you are ready to submit, create a PR on the parent repository with your changes.

 ### Required Tasks